Azure-Samples/cargotracker-wls-aks/README.md

 ### Invoke WLS on AKS Bicep template to deploy the application

-Invoke the Bicep template in `${DIR}/weblogic-azure/weblogic-azure-aks/src/main/bicep/mainTemplate.bicep` to deploy Cargo Tracker to WLS on AKS.
+Invoke the solution template from `https://raw.githubusercontent.com/oracle/weblogic-azure/${WLS_AKS_REPO_REF}/weblogic-azure-aks/src/main/arm/mainTemplate.json` to deploy Cargo Tracker to WLS on AKS.

 Run the following command to validate the parameter file.